lucapette/website/content/writing/my-engineering-management-values.md

 ## Fire fast, hire slow

 Most startups hire fast and fire slow and that is considered somehow normal.
 I apply the exact reversed principle: hire slow and fire fast.
-This sounds sounds great in theory but, to be fair, it is hard to practice.
-Growing companies are constantly understaffed and hiring is the only way to overcome the problem.
+This sounds great in theory but, to be fair, it is hard to practice.
+Growing companies are constantly understaffed and hiring is how we overcome the problem.
 It took me a while to accept that:

 - You could always do more with more people
 - Hiring has no short term positive performance effect on you teams